you are being redirected

 czech republic

 As mentioned above, the establishment of an advisory board is not very common in the Czech legal environment and Czech law does not explicitly regulate their liability towards the company or third parties.
 Members of the statutory body (e.g. managing directors) will always generally be liable, even for actions taken based on the advice of the advisory board.
-However, in the case of damage, the company could ask for compensation from the members of the advisory board based on the general provisions.
+However, in the case of damage being caused by the advice of the advisory board, the company could seek compensation from the members of the advisory board based on the general statutory provisions for recovery of damages (although this is not tested in practice).

 As regards the compensation of board members, reimbursement of expenses is permissible.